-About The AT In North Carolina and Tennessee
+About the Appalachian Trail in North Carolina and Tennessee

 Traveling south to north, the Trail enters North Carolina and stays within the “Tar Heel” state until it reaches Great Smoky Mountains National Park.
 The trail in this section is spectacular.
 It’s one great ridge walk across the Nantahala National Forest.
 Many of the peaks offer tremendous views, either from rock outcroppings or from fire towers on their summits.
 One of my favorites is from Wesser Bald, just south of the Nantahala River.
 (I took the sunset photo to the left from the wooden Wesser Bald fire tower.)